lupmixy/mc-summer-camp-2025/README.md

 1. **Connect GitHub repository to Vercel**

 2. **Configure environment variables in Vercel dashboard:**
-   - Add all production environment variables
+   - Add all production environment variables from the list above
-   - Ensure `VITE_STRIPE_PUBLISHABLE_KEY` is set for the client

 3. **Deploy:**
    - Vercel will automatically build and deploy on push to main branch
-   - Build command: `cd client && npm run build`
+   - Build command: `npm run build`
-   - Output directory: `client/dist`
+   - Output directory: `dist`

 ## Key Features